C++ API Reference

 Parameters:

-carriedObject – The carried object to be set
+carriedObject – The mesh of the carried object to be set

 Clears the carried object from the robot’s collision model.